99 University Avenue

 About Queen's University:

-Founded in 1841, Queen’s University (Queen’s) is a public university in Kingston and one of Canada’s oldest degree-granting institutions.
-Queen’s has eight faculties and schools, as well as the Bader International Study Centre in East Sussex, UK.
-Queen’s states that it is home to students from 121 countries, with international students making up around 13% of first-year classes.
-Its main programs are education and research, for which it does not provide a spending breakdown.
+Founded in 1841, Queen's University (Queen's) is a public university in Kingston, Ontario and one of Canada's oldest degree-granting institutions.
+Queen's states that it has a global alumni network of more than 150,000 members.
+Its main programs are education and research.
+Queen's does not provide a breakdown of spending on these programs.

 My anchor